richinex/pymultieis/docs/source/quick-start-guide.rst

 ================================

-The data which is loaded should comprises a vector of frequencies at which the immittance data was taken, and the 2-D array of complex immittances (impedances or admittances) where the number of rows correspond to the length of the frequencies vector and the length of the columns is the number of spectra to be fitted.
+The data which is loaded should comprises a vector of frequencies at which the immittance data was taken, and the 2-D array of complex immittances (impedances or admittances) where the size of the rows correspond to the length of the frequencies vector and the size of the columns is the number of spectra to be fitted.
 It is assumed that the frequencies are uniform for all the spectra in a particular series.
 The frequencies and immittance shall be our freq and Z when we create our Multieis instance.
 In the example below the files which were originally stored as numpy arrays